 It is not our school's procedure for students to message their parents/carers directly.
-This is in accordance with our mobile phone/Yondr policy.
+This is in accordance with the school's mobile phone policy.
 If you could please discourage your child from contacting you directly when sick, it would be appreciated.
 If you arrive to collect your child unannounced, it is not always possible to get them from their classrooms promptly.
 This can create disruption for other students and teachers.